 Don’t use perceptual image hashing in privacy or content sensitive applications!
 Or at least don’t store them without some additional security measures.

 A scheme that would be more secure is to generate many potential hashes for an

 image (apply image transformations to create new hashes), put those hashes

 in your database to check against when matching future images.

-A solution that Facebook uses is to not disclose which hash function they are using.
+A potential solution would be to not disclose which hash function is being used.
 But this is security by obscurity.
-It does not prevent someone with access to facebook’s database or codebase from reversing the stored hashes or poisoning the hash pool with the detailed attack.
+It does not prevent someone with access to the database or codebase from reversing the stored hashes or poisoning the hash pool with the detailed attack.

-Thanks to Duncan Wilson, Ishaan Gulrajani, and Karthik Narasimhan for their feedback and suggestions on this work.
+Thanks to Duncan Wilson, Ishaan Gulrajani, Karthik Narasimhan, *Harini Suresh, and Eduardo DeLeon *for their feedback and suggestions on this work.
 Thanks to Christopher Hesse for the great pix2pix repository, and Jens Segers for the imagehash python library.